yaashwardhan/DM-DL-Pipeline/README.md

 | LapSRN (Laplacian Pyramid Super-Resolution Network)     | 0.004762   | 0.509009   | 22.244892  |
 | ESRGAN (Enhanced Super-Resolution Generative Adversarial Networks)     | 0.000968   | 0.967625   | 27.573939  |

+The code and all functions are well documented in the ipynb file.